The boredom of the night shift.

-“I… I don’t know what kind of fuck you are, but you bet your alien brain that I’m gonna make it into mush if you come closer. – Bluffed Cole as he brandished his wrench; he was scared out of his wits.
+“I… I don’t know what kind of fuck you are, but you bet your alien brain that I’m gonna make it into mush if you come closer.”
+Bluffed Cole as he brandished his wrench, trying his best to conceal that he scared out of his wits.

 Suddenly, the beast stepped back and became quiet.
 For a moment, Cole thought it was backing up; he was wrong.